 Olof Liberg is a Master Researcher at Ericsson Business Unit Networks.
-After studies in Sweden, USA, Germany and Switzerland he received a Bachelor’s degree in Business and Economics and a Master’s degree in Engineering Physics, both from Uppsala University, Sweden.
-He joined Ericsson in 2008 and has in recent years specialised in the design and standardisation of cellular systems for machine type communications and Internet of Things.
-He has over the years actively contributed to the work in several standardization bodies such as 3GPP, ETSI and the MulteFire Alliance.
-He was the chairman of 3GPP TSG GERAN, and its Working Group 1, during the 3GPP pre-study on new radio access technologies for Internet of Things leading up to the specification of EC-GSM-IoT and NB-IoT.
+After studies in Sweden, USA, Germany, and Switzerland, he received a bachelor’s degree in Business and Economics and a master’s degree in Engineering Physics, both from Uppsala University.
+He joined Ericsson in 2008 and has in recent years specialized in the design and standardization of cellular systems for machine-type communications and Internet of Things.
+He has, over the years, actively contributed to the work in several standardization bodies such as 3GPP, ETSI and the Multefire Alliance.
+He was the chairman of 3GPP TSG GERAN and its Working Group 1, during the 3GPP study on new radio access technologies for Internet of Things leading up to the specification of EC GSM IoT and NB IoT.

 Ericsson Business Unit Networks, Sweden

 Y.-P. Eric Wang is a Principal Researcher at Ericsson Research.
 He holds a PhD degree in electrical engineering from the University of Michigan, Ann Arbor.
-In 2001 and 2002, he was a member of the executive committee of the IEEE Vehicular Technology Society and served as the society's Secretary.
+In 2001 and 2002, he was a member of the executive committee of the IEEE Vehicular Technology Society and served as the society’s Secretary.
 Dr. Wang was an Associate Editor of the IEEE Transactions on Vehicular Technology from 2003 to 2007.
-He is a technical leader in Ericsson Research in the area of Internet of Thing (IoT) connectivity.
-Dr. Wang was a co-recipient of Ericsson's Inventors of the Year award in 2006.
-He has contributed to more than 100 U.S. patents and more than 50 IEEE articles.
+He is a technical leader in Ericsson Research in the area of Internet of Things (IoT) connectivity.
+Dr. Wang was a corecipient of Ericsson’s Inventors of the Year award in 2006.
+He has contributed to more than 150 US patents and more than 50 IEEE articles.

 Joachim Sachs is a Principal Researcher at Ericsson Research.
-After studies in electrical engineering in Germany, France, Norway and Scotland, he received a diploma degree from RWTH Aachen University, Germany, and a PhD from Technical University of Berlin.
-He is with Ericsson since 1997 and spent a sabbatical as visiting scholar with Stanford University in 2009.
-Dr. Sachs has worked on various topics in the area of wireless communication systems, and in recent years with a focus on 4G and 5G design for machine-type communications and Internet of Things.
-Since 1995, he has been active in the IEEE and the German VDE Information Technology Society, where he is currently co-chair of the technical committee on communication networks and systems.
-He serves on the editorial board of the IEEE Internet of Things Journal.
-In 2006, he received the Ericsson Inventor of the Year award and in 2010 the research award of the Vodafone foundation for scientific research.
+After studies in Germany, Norway, France and Scotland he received a diploma degree in electrical engineering from Aachen University (RWTH), Germany, and a PhD degree from the Technical University of Berlin.
+He joined Ericsson in 1997 and has worked on a variety of topics in the area of wireless communication systems, and has contributed to the standardization of 3G, 4G and 5G.
+Since 1995 he has been active in the IEEE and the German VDE Information Technology Society (ITG), where he is currently co-chair of the technical committee on communication networks.
+In 2009 he was a visiting scholar at Stanford University, USA.